clo4/deno_jamf_school/src/README.md

 # Jamf School API for Deno

-Write powerful Jamf School automations with little effort.
+Create Jamf School automations, quickly and easily.

 An **unofficial, idiomatic API wrapper for Jamf School**.
 It's designed to be easy for IT professionals with JavaScript experience to learn, and to be safe enough to trust in production.